openFyde/foundation-rk3588/rk3588-image-maker/Linux_Upgrade_Tool/README.md

-### Step-by-Step flash ChromiumOS Image by upgrade_tool
+### Step-by-Step flash RK3588 update image by upgrade tool

-[upgrade_tool](https://opensource.rock-chips.com/wiki_Upgradetool) is a Rockchip update.img flash tool under Linux.
+[Upgrade tool](https://opensource.rock-chips.com/wiki_Upgradetool) is a Rockchip update.img flash tool under Linux.

 1. Make sure the board is <b>not</b> connected to power.
 2. Press and hold the `recovery` button on the board.